Ralphyy9yy/Ralphyy9yy/README.md

 <!-- Quote or Personal Tagline -->
 <p align="center">
-  💡 *"Code is like humor.
-When you have to explain it, it’s bad."*
+  💡 *"Code is like a bird — when it swims, you know somethings wrongg 🐞"*
 </p>

 ---